 I have always loved fashion and wanted to do something African fashion related for the longest.
 Growing up under the wings of an African fashionista mother (from Ghana and Nigeria) carved the style crave in me from day one.
 Her bazaar of African print clothing always fascinated and inspired me.
 I grew up around them and today they are almost growing on everything around me.

 I was born with a conspicuous red birthmark on the left side of my face.
-In primary school, kids often teased and bullied me verbally.
+In Elementary school, kids often teased and bullied me verbally.
 They referred to me as a “Red face monster” or “Your-mother-must-have-slapped-you-with-a-red-spoon.”
 These negative remarks stabbed my self-worth to the point I believed I was truly a hideous monster.
-This was the genesis of my traumatic odyssey in the world of self-rejection and timidity.
+This ordeal became the genesis of my traumatic odyssey in the world of self-rejection and timidity.
 I did not have a sense of belonging among my peers and felt all alone.

 My mom Elizabeth Oyairo in African print in Lagos, Nigeria in 1972.